METHODOLOGY

 Production-Ready

-Software you can put in front of real users without getting paged at 3am: authorization on every endpoint, validated input, no secrets in the client, error handling, a regression suite, observability, rollbacks.
-A working demo is not production-ready.
+Software you can put in front of real users without getting paged at 3am: authorization on every endpoint, validated input, error handling, rollbacks.

 Last reviewed: byChristof Jori wiki ↗